A New Automorphism Of X0(108): Abstract

 \section{Abstract}

-Let $\XN$ denote the modular curve classifying elliptic curves with a cyclic $N$-isogeny, $\AN$ its group of algebraic autmorphisms and $\BN$ the subgroup of automorphisms coming from matrices acting on the upper halfplane.
+Let $\XN$ denote the modular curve classifying elliptic curves with a cyclic $N$-isogeny, $\AN$ its group of algebraic automorphisms and $\BN$ the subgroup of automorphisms coming from matrices acting on the upper half-plane.
 In a well-known paper, Kenku and Momose showed that $\AN$ and $\BN$ are equal (all automorphisms come from matrix action) when $\XN$ has genus $\ge 2$, except for $N = 37$ and $63$.

 However, there is a mistake in their analysis of the $N = 108$ case.
 In the style of Kenku and Momose, we show that $B_0(108)$ is of index 2 in $A_0(108)$ and construct an explicit new automorphism of order 2 on a canonical model of $\X$.